nokotamustang/OpenGL3DEngines/README.md

 In the case of large scenes, we need to use a 'chunk' system to load and unload parts of the scene as the camera moves around.
 This is because loading the entire scene into memory at once would be inefficient and slow.
 More on this later.

-## 5.d ground_4 - Ground plus Chunk dynamic loading and generated flora
+## 5.d ground_4 - Chunk dynamic loading and generated flora

 <!-- Obviously the ground_3 demo is slow when set with a very large terrain mech, so I've added a chunk system to load and unload parts of the height map as the camera moves around.